 With the following lemma we prove \cref{theorem::wCOC}.
 Note that we need to apply \algWCOC at most $k$ times.

-\begin{lemma} Algorithm \algWCOC works correctly and has a runtime of $\O(r^2|V||E|)$, where $r$ is the size of a maximum $(W+1)$-packing. \end{lemma} \begin{proof} If $|H| + |\calR| > k$, then the algorithm reports that $(G,k,W)$ is a no-instance.
-This conclusion is correct as $\calR \cup \{\{h\} \cup V(f^{-1})(h)\}_{h \in H}$ is a $(W+1)$-packing in $G$ of size larger than $k$, which in turn shows that we need to remove more than $k$ vertices to achieve that the remaining graph contains only components of weight $W$.
+\begin{lemma} Algorithm \algWCOC works correctly and has a runtime of $\O(r^2|V||E|)$, where $r$ is the size of a maximum $(W+1)$-packing. \end{lemma} \begin{proof} If $|H| + |\calR| > k$, then the algorithm returns a trivial no-instance.
+This is correct as $\calR \cup \{\{h\} \cup V(f^{-1})(h)\}_{h \in H}$ forms a $(W+1)$-packing in $G$ of size larger than $k$, which in turn shows that we need to remove more than $k$ vertices to achieve that the remaining graph contains only components of weight $W$.

 If $H_1 = \varnothing$, then the case in \cref{corollary::NoInstWCOC} must be true, as otherwise, by the weight of $G$ and \cref{corollary::RedStructExWCOC} we must have $H_1 \neq \varnothing$ (in the corollary $Y_1 \neq \varnothing$).
 This shows that the conclusion that $(G,k,W)$ is a no-instance for the case $H_1 = \varnothing$ is also correct.